SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-arminian.markdown

 <a name="cite" href="#contents" style="font-size:2.1em;">Sources & Citations</a>

-<sup><a name="demarest_cite" href="#contents">15</a></sup> **Dr. Bruce Demarest** (Ph.D., University of Manchester) was senior professor of spiritual formation at Denver Seminary, where he taught since 1975, and a member of the Evangelical Theological Society, Theological Thinkers and Cultural Group, and Spiritual Formation Forum.
+<sup><a name="demarest_cite" href="#contents">1</a></sup> **Dr. Bruce Demarest** (Ph.D., University of Manchester) was senior professor of spiritual formation at Denver Seminary, where he taught since 1975, and a member of the Evangelical Theological Society, Theological Thinkers and Cultural Group, and Spiritual Formation Forum.
+"The Cross and Salvation: The Doctrine of Salvation (Foundations of Evangelical Theology)." pp. 36-44.

 <script>
     var refTagger = {